hetida/hetida-designer/docs/structuring_exceptions.md

 ```

 Importing the `ComponentException` or `ComponentInputValidationException` means that the component code cannot be executed externally.
-To enable both, using the error code and executing the component code externally, an exception must be defined locally in the component code.
+To enable both, the use of the error code and the external executn of the component code, an exception must be defined locally in the component code.
-This component must obviously allow initialization with a message and an error code.
+This component must of course enable initialization with a message and an error code.
 The name can be chosen freely.

 ```python